 Weight: 3 to 7 pounds

-Coat and Color: The Pomeranian has a long double coat that comes in many colors, though the most common are red, orange, cream, sable, black, brown, and blue.
+Coat and Color: Long, double coat that comes in many colors, though the most common are red, orange, cream, sable, black, brown, and blue.

 Life Expectancy: 12 to 16 years